bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | Angiography        | angio            |                                                                                                                                                   |

-If the structural images included in the dataset were defaced (to protect identity of participants) one CAN provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
-In such cases the OPTIONAL `mod-<label>` key/value pair corresponds to modality label for eg: T1w, inplaneT1, referenced by a defacemask image.
-E.g., `sub-01_mod-T1w_defacemask.nii.gz`.
+If the structural images included in the dataset were defaced (to protect identity of participants) one MAY provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
+In such cases,  the OPTIONAL `mod-<label>` key/value pair corresponds to modality suffix, such as T1w or inplaneT1, referenced by the defacemask image.
+For example, `sub-01_mod-T1w_defacemask.nii.gz`.

 #### The `run` entity